A stealth-first co-op horror game where communication and noise control matter.

 - Medium ramp

-Compare PANICORE and Content Warning by fear level, onboarding, session shape, and which one fits your group first.
+Compare PANICORE and Content Warning by fear level, onboarding, session shape, and which one your group should buy first.

 See which pick fits your group's mood, fear tolerance, and session style.